Table of Contents

 Setting up Kubernetes Monitoring using MetricFire

-Hosted Graphite and Hosted Grafana through MetricFire allow for the continuous active deployment of new features, as MetricFire’s products all have their foundations in the ever-growing open source projects.
-Configuring the Snap Daemon to send Kubernetes metrics to your MetricFire account is simple and just requires configuring your account's API key to be used as the prefix for each metric and the URL Endpoint to be used as the server destination.
+Hosted Graphite and Hosted Grafana through MetricFire allow for the continuous active deployment of new features, as MetricFire’s products all have their foundations in the ever-growing open-source projects.
+Configuring the Telegraf agent as a Daemonset that forwards node/pod metrics to send Kubernetes metrics to your MetricFire account is simple.
+It just requires configuring your account's API key to be used as the prefix for each metric and the URL Endpoint to be used as the server destination.
 Check out our article Monitoring Kubernetes with Hosted Graphite to learn how to set up monitoring your Kubernetes infrastructure quickly and easily using our Hosted service.

 Conclusion